 However, if your fountain pen can use bottled ink it’s worth checking out some of the inks from other companies.
 Although many companies give their inks the same name, they can look quite different on paper.
 For example, blue ink from company A can look much darker than blue ink from company B.

-Choosing the Best Fountain Pen Ink for You
+Choosing the Right Bottled Ink for You

 As mentioned above, for ink cartridges we generally recommend you look for cartridges from the same company as your fountain pen.
 Also, keep in mind that if some of the cheap fountain pens need ink cartridges instead of bottled ink.